s3antuan/DCS-Randomized-Spawner/README.md

 This script comes with two types of spawner: **RepeatingSpawner** and **OnetimeSpawner**.

-**RepeatingSpawner** is used when you want AI units to repeatedly spawn into the map at a given time interval.
+**RepeatingSpawner** is used when you want AI units to repeatedly spawn into the map with a given schedule.
-You can also spawn one group to instantly using the F10 menu.
+You can also instantly spawn in one group using the F10 menu.

-Whereas **OnetimeSpawner** is used as an easy way to automatically spawn a large amount of similar units at the mission start (e.g. setup AAA or SAM).
+**OnetimeSpawner** is used as an easy way to automatically spawn a large amount of similar units at the mission start (e.g. setup AAA or SAM).
-You can also group up several OnetimeSpawners and activate these spawners later during in the mission via the F10 menu.
+You can also group up several OnetimeSpawners and activate these spawners later during the mission via the F10 menu.

 ## Setup in the Mission Editor